Firefighters battle apartment block fire in Ukraine after reported missile attack

 The camera then pans to show the damage caused on the staircase, with a smashed window left on the ground.

-Dozens of people have been killed after Russian airstrikes targetted the cities of Kharkiv and Kiev on Thursday.
+Dozens of people have been killed after Russian airstrikes targeted the cities of Kharkiv and Kiev on Thursday.

 Click here to sign up to our newsletters.